citp/privacy-policy-historical/e/eh/eha/eharmony.com.md

 ## Effective Date

-This privacy statement was last revised on May 12, 2016.
+This privacy statement was last revised on December 7, 2016.

 Copyright © 2000-2016 eHarmony, Inc. All Rights Reserved.
 EHARMONY, COMPATIBILITY PROFILE, COMPATIBILITY MATCHING SYSTEM, 29 DIMENSIONS, EHARMONY LABS, SECURE CALL, PROFILE ADVISOR and several other marks, colors, and images are registered and common law trademarks of eHarmony, Inc. Other trademarks and brands are the property of their respective owners.